Persecution of Christians: Umayyad Caliphate

 According to the Ḥanafī school of Islamic law (sharīʿa), the testimony of a Non-Muslim (such as a Christian or a Jew) was not considered valid against the testimony of a Muslim in legal or civil matters.
-Historically, in Islamic culture and traditional Islamic law, Muslim women have been forbidden from marrying Christian or Jewish men, whereas Muslim men have been permitted to marry Christian or Jewish women (see: Interfaith marriage in Islam).
+Historically, in accordance with Islamic culture and in accordance with traditional Islamic law, Muslim women have been forbidden from marrying Christian or Jewish men, whereas Muslim men have been permitted to marry Christian or Jewish women (see: Interfaith marriage in Islam).
 Christians under Islamic rule had the right to convert to Islam or any other religion, while conversely a murtad, or an apostate from Islam, faced severe penalties or even hadd, which could include the death penalty.

-In general, Christians subject to Islamic rule were allowed to practice their religion with some notable limitations stemming from the apocryphal Pact of Umar.
-This treaty, supposedly enacted in 717 AD, forbade Christians from publicly displaying the cross on church buildings, from summoning congregants to prayer with a bell, from re-building or repairing churches and monasteries after they had been destroyed or damaged, and imposed other restrictions relating to occupations, clothing, and weapons.
+In general, Christians who lived under Islamic rule were allowed to practice their religion with some notable limitations which stemmed from the apocryphal Pact of Umar.
+This treaty, supposedly enacted in 717 AD, forbade Christians from publicly displaying the cross on church buildings, forbade them from summoning congregants to prayer by ringing bells, forbade them from re-building or repairing churches and monasteries after they had been destroyed or damaged, and imposed other restrictions which forbade them from practicing certain occupations, forced them to wear different clothing, and forbade them from possessing certain weapons.
 The Umayyad Caliphate persecuted many Berber Christians in the 7th and 8th centuries AD, who slowly converted to Islam.